Sorry. You need to upgrade your browser

 Year 8

 In year 8, we develop these historical skills by studying larger and more complex units of early modern and modern history.
 The year 8 curriculum focuses on the changes throughout history regarding church, state, minority groups and ideas.
 Students are introduced to historical scholarship and will study units by reading extracts from real historians such as Miranda Kaufmann and Andrea Stuart.
 This helps students develop critical thinking and analysis skills; both vital in history.
-Students follow our next theme of control and prejudice in colonized countries.
+Students follow our next theme of control and prejudice in colonised countries.

 • Transatlantic Slave Trade: students study the enslavement of black Africans in America and Britain and how it came to an end in 1807in Britain drawing on scholarship from Andrea Stuart Sugar in the Blood.